arborchurch/arbor-web/site/content/serve/photography.md

 weight: 40
 ---

 God is telling a story through His people at this church, and this team has the privilege of capturing and illustrating that story.
-If you have a dSLR and a love for taking photos… we’re in need of your artistic skills!
+If you have a dSLR and a love for taking photos, we're in need of your artistic skills!